 Within the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847585, ETH Zurich is offering a 36-month PhD position for an early-stage researcher (ESR) in the area of sustainable energy systems.

-The anticipated outcomes of this project are a better understanding of the mechanisms, drivers and barriers that influence whether and how innovations within and across the value chains in the context of sector coupling unfold.
+Anticipated outcomes of this project include a flexible method for the co-design of policy mixes and energy system transformations, as well as quantitative evidence on the effectiveness of policy mixes, especially when compared to individual policy instruments.
 The findings will be communicated in several academic papers and practitioner articles, and shared via social media (e.g., through blog posts).

 We are offering an interesting position at the interface of science and policy.
-While working in an international, interdisciplinary and innovative research environment at ETH Zurich, the ESR will be jointly supervised by Prof. Volker Hoffmann and Dr. Annegret Stephan from the Group for Sustainability and Technology (SusTec, www.sustec.ethz.ch) at ETH Zurich and the RWE Renewables GmbH.
+While working in an international, interdisciplinary and innovative research environment at ETH Zurich, the ESR will be jointly supervised by Prof. Volker Hoffmann and Dr. Geogios Mavromatidis from the Group for Sustainability and Technology (SusTec, www.sustec.ethz.ch) at ETH Zurich and the RWE Renewables GmbH.

 The complete 36 months will be under 100% working contracts.